j-asefa/slsqp4j/README.md

 }
 ```

-NOTE: Slsqp4j ships with a shared object file that was compiled on Ubuntu 18.04.
+*NOTE*: Slsqp4j ships with a shared object file that was compiled on Ubuntu 18.04.
 Thus, currently, only Ubuntu 18.04 is supported.

 ## Usage
 Create an objective function that implements the `Vector2ScalarFunc` interface: